 Britain's foremost chansonnier and song stylist, Barb Jungr, is one of the country's finest interpreters of contemporary song.
 Always original and inventive, Jungr has drawn comparisons with Nina Simone and Peggy Lee.

-Jungr cut her teeth as a singer and performer on the alternative cabaret circuit, earning an armful of awards including a Perrier, but over the past few years she’s developed into one of our finest and most distinctive singers, with an exhilarating vocal style that fuses her sense of jazz, blues and soul, with elements of everything from theatre song to African and Iranian folk singing.
+Starting out a singer and performer on the alternative cabaret circuit, Barb earned numerous plaudits, including a then-legendary Perrier Award.
+Never one to sit still, physically or artistically, she has evolved through the years into one of the UK’s finest and most distinctive singers.
+Her exhilarating vocal style fuses her sense of jazz, blues, and soul with elements of everything from musical theatre to African and Iranian folk singing.

-Born in Rochdale to Czech and German parents, she sang in folk clubs at school, jazz and blues bands at college and in London.
-She began recording for CBS in the late 1970’s, toured with Kid Creole, Alexie Sayle and Julian Clary amongst many more, and since then has not ceased to perform internationally on stage as well as appearing regularly on radio and television.
+Born in Rochdale to Czech and German parents, Barb played the violin and mandolin at an early age.
+She sang in folk clubs at school and in jazz and blues bands at college and then in London.
+Her recording career began at CBS in the late 1970s.
+She subsequently toured with Kid Creole (in The Three Courgettes); teamed with Michael Parker, she supported Alexie Sayle and Julian Clary, among others.
+Over four decades, she has never ceased performing live, locally and internationally, as well as appearing regularly on radio and television.

-In a very short time she has built a major fan base in the US, as witnessed in the many awards for her recordings and performances (Broadway World award for Hard Rain in 2014, the Time Out New York Cabaret Nightlife Award for Outstanding Vocalist and Backstage Award for Best International Artist, to name just a few).
-The Village Voice opined ‘One of the best interpreters of Jacques Brel and Bob Dylan anywhere on this angst-ridden planet today.’
-Time Out New York came with ‘One of the best nightclub singers in the world.’, while The New York Times (2016) protests Jungr ‘is a fearless iconoclast who dives into the deepest waters of popular song to wrest exotic treasure from the ocean floor.’
-The Wall Street Journal considered her Bob Dylan album Every Grain of Sand, (now regarded as a cult classic album), ‘the most significant vocal album of the 21st century thus far’.
+With a devoted following in the UK, Barb has also built a major fan base in the USA and earned many awards there for her CDs and performances (Broadway World award for Hard Rain in 2014, the Time Out New York Cabaret Nightlife Award for Outstanding Vocalist, and Backstage Award for Best International Artist, to name just a few).
+The Village Voice opined: “One of the best interpreters of Jacques Brel and Bob Dylan anywhere on this angst-ridden planet today.”
+Time Out New York called Barb “One of the best nightclub singers in the world.”
+The New York Times said Jungr “is a fearless iconoclast who dives into the deepest waters of popular song to wrest exotic treasure from the ocean floor.”
+The Wall Street Journal considered her Bob Dylan album Every Grain of Sand, now regarded as a cult classic album, “the most significant vocal album of the 21st century thus far”.

-Jungr has worked with many of the finest musicians and composers in the UK, including Mark-Anthony Turnage, who she wrote about Water with, and for her to sing at the re-opening of the Southbank with the London Sinfonietta and most recently was a featured artist in collaboration with the Royal Philharmonic Orchestra and Corby musicians and singers in the Deep Roots Tall Trees project, of which she is Artistic Director and for which she continues to work.
+Barb has worked with many of the finest musicians and composers of the UK.
+With Mark-Anthony Turnage, she wrote About Water, which she sang at the reopening of the Southbank with the London Sinfonietta.
+Recently she was the featured artist in a major collaboration with the Royal Philharmonic Orchestra and Corby musicians and singers in the Deep Roots Tall Trees project, for which she was artistic director for seven years.